ed963/grade_calculator/README.md

 # grade_calculator

-This is a simple grade calculator created with tkinter.
+This is a simple grade calculator created with Python's tkinter and sqlite3 module.